JohnnyWangMiura/Pangle-Android-SDK-Integration-Guideline/6_Native.md

 **Note: You must display the ad logo to denote that the view is an advertisement.**

-Publishers could check the form of the ad with the `getImageMode()` method.
+Publishers could check ad forms with the `getImageMode()` method.
+Example as below:

 ```Java
     if(ad.getImageMode() == TTAdConstant.IMAGE_MODE_LARGE_IMG){